-The purpose of this page is to provide a guide for faculty, staff, and administrators who wish to propose new degree programs or centers or change existing ones.
+The purpose of this page is to provide a guide for faculty, staff, and administrators who wish to propose new degree programs, change existing programs, or propose new centers.
 The first section focuses on new programs, while the second focuses on programs changes.
 The third applies to new center proposals.

 Requests for new programs, including new degrees, emphasis areas, undergraduate and graduate certificates, and minors must go through a comprehensive review process.
 All new programs must be reviewed and approved at the department/college level, using appropriate governance mechanisms specific to that unit (e.g., reviews by department and/or college faculty bodies, support of the department chair and dean).
 At the campus level, all new programs are reviewed and approved by either the Undergraduate Curriculum Committee or the Graduate Faculty Senate, before being reviewed and approved by the Provost and the Chancellor.
 With the exception of minors, all new programs are also reviewed and approved by the UM System and Missouri Department of Higher Education (MDHE), and new undergraduate and graduate degree programs are approved by the Board of Curators.
 More specific information on requests for each type of new program is provided below:

-Summary of MU approval processes for programs, certificates, emphasis areas, etc. click here
+Timeline and summary of approval processes for programs, certificates, emphasis areas, and minors click here

 The purpose of this template is to provide faculty, deans, and other administrative leaders a template to use when deciding to propose a new official university center.
 The creation of such centers is addressed in the MU System Collected Rules and Regulations.